abtzpro/abtzpro/README.md

 - 👯 I’m looking to collaborate on [Alfred](https://github.com/abtzpro/Alfred) An Open Source Cybersecurity Oriented Quantum AI | QML | QNN.

-- 🤝 I’m looking for help with [Q-AID Qauntum AI](https://github.com/abtzpro/Q-AID) a hybrid quantum-classical machine learning model known as a Variational Quantum Classifier (VQC).It leverages the power of quantum computers to process and identify patterns in the dataset that may not be easily discernable with classical computing methods.
+- 🤝 I’m looking for help with [Q-AID Qauntum AI](https://github.com/abtzpro/Q-AID) a hybrid quantum-classical machine learning model known as a Variational Quantum Classifier (VQC).
+It leverages the power of quantum computers to process and identify patterns in the dataset that may not be easily discernable with classical computing methods.

 - 👨‍💻 All of my projects are available at [https://github.com/abtzpro](https://github.com/abtzpro)